moxystudio/react-native-with-moxy/docusaurus/docs/welcome/instructions/project-setup.md

 ---
-id: instructions
+id: project-setup
-title: Instructions
+title: Project setup
-sidebar_label: Instructions
+sidebar_label: Project setup
 ---

 To kick-start your own project from this boilerplate, you can fork it from its [repository](https://github.com/moxystudio/react-native-with-moxy).